mattbarb/DarkHorses-Masters-Workers/docs/audit/REMAINING_TABLES_AUDIT.md

 ```
 ra_results table has schema mismatch with API response.
 The results_fetcher.py was modified to skip inserting to this table
-and instead populates ra_races with result data.
+and instead populates ra_mst_races with result data.
 ```

 #### Architecture Decision